 Salt and Hot Water

-The Fels-Naptha Laundry Bar is one of those stain removers you should have in the house at all times (it may have saved one of our white rugs from hot sauce not too long ago).
-To remove red wine, wet the item that's dirty, rub the bar directly onto the stain, rinse, and then wash as normal (the solvents in the bar are made to dissolve stains).
-Sidenote: It's so strong that it treats poison ivy, so you're in the right hands with this stuff.
+The Fels-Naptha Laundry Bar is one of those stain removers you should have in the house at all times for nearly every type of stain.
+To remove red wine, wet the item that's dirty, rub the bar directly onto the stain, and then wash as normal.
+You can use hot or cold water after this bar, but don't dry until you're sure the stain is gone.

 Stain Remover Spray